 According to The Sill, choosing the right plant for your plant-care style and your specific home are two of the most important factors for keeping a houseplant alive.
-Based on the conditions of your home, along with your aesthetic preferences, you can find your best match.
-Read on for The Sill's 8 favorites and who they work best for, then adopt your new plant baby from their online shop, or their store in NYC.
+Based on the conditions of your home, along with your aesthetic preferences, you can find your best match for an indoor or outdoor plant.
+Read on for The Sill’s 8 favorites and who they work best for, then adopt your new plant baby from their online shop, or their store in NYC.

 Best for: Forgetful plant parents

 - Its succulent-like adaptations for surviving droughts make it best for owners who can never remember to water their plants.

 - It can tolerate low levels of light, making it suitable for first-floor apartments.

 - A high conversion rate of carbon dioxide to oxygen and its ability to filter out airborne toxins, such as benzene and formaldehyde, mean it cleans air better better than most plants.

 Buy: Snake Plant, $33

 - Can survive low light levels, even in a dim apartment.

 - It’s drought-tolerant, thanks to large succulent rhizomes located underneath the surface of the soil that store water for the plant during times of drought (aka, plant neglect).